NucleusPowered/site-v2/docs/howto/pregen.md

 ## Stopping pre-generation

-Pre-generation can be stopped using the `/world border gen cancel` command.
+Pre-generation can be stopped using the `/world border cancelgen` command.
 This will cause the world to save its state and cease pre-generation.

 If you later choose to restart pre-generation, it will again start from the centre, but will skip all generated chunks until